-How Will Deepika Padukone And Ranveer Singh Celebrate Their First Wedding Anniversary?
+Here’s How Deepika Padukone And Ranveer Singh Will Ring In Their First Wedding Anniversary

-Going by the reports, it will be rather a private celebration for Deepika and Ranveer's first wedding anniversary.
-Apparently, Ranveer and Deepika will head first to Tirupati and then to Amritsar with their entire family to seek blessings.
+Going by the reports, it will be a rather private celebration for Deepika and Ranveer's first wedding anniversary.
+Apparently, the lovebirds will first head to Tirupati and then to Amritsar with their entire family to seek blessings.

 According to Pinkvilla, "On the 14th of November, they will be at Tirupati visiting the Balaji and the Padmavati temple and then fly to Amritsar to visit the Golden Temple on the 15th of November.
 The entire family will fly back to Mumbai on the 15th."

-A few days ago, Deepika was seen at her best friend's wedding in Bangalore and even her star hubby was also seen in attendance.
-The duo was seen singing and dancing at the sangeet and enjoying the wedding function to the fullest!
+A few days ago, Deepika was seen at her best friend's wedding in Bangalore and even her star hubby was in attendance.
+The duo was seen singing and dancing at the sangeet and enjoying the wedding to the fullest!

-On the work front, both Ranveer and Deepika are at a better place.
-Deepika is gearing up for Chhapaak - a film based on a real life story of an acid attack survivor, Laxmi Agarwal.
-The film is slated to hit the theatres on January 10, 2020.
-Ranveer, on the other side, is looking forward to his much-ambitious release, 83 - a film which will showcase the journey of legendary cricketer Kapil Dev.
+On the work front, both Ranveer and Deepika are in a better place.
+Deepika is gearing up for Chhapaak - a film based on the real-life story of acid attack survivor, Laxmi Agarwal.
+The movie is slated to hit theatres on January 10, 2020.
+Ranveer, on the other side, is looking forward to his much-ambitious release, '83 - a film which will showcase the journey of legendary cricketer Kapil Dev and how he took the Indian team to victory in the Cricket World Cup of 1983.

 Deepika Padukone Falls Sick After Having Too Much Fun At Best Friend's Wedding; Shares Picture!